absinthe-graphql/absinthe/guides/subscriptions.md

 Client B will get the normal response to their mutation, and since they just ask for the `id` that's what they'll get.

-Additionally, the `:submit_comment` mutation is configured as a trigger on the `:commented_added` subscription field, so the trigger function is called.
+Additionally, the `:submit_comment` mutation is configured as a trigger on the `:comment_added` subscription field, so the trigger function is called.
 That function returns `"absinthe-graphql/absinthe"` because that's the repository name for the comment, and now Absinthe knows it needs to get all subscriptions on the `:comment_added` field that have the `"absinthe-graphql/absinthe"` topic, so client A gets back:

 ```json
 {"data":{"commentAdded":{"content":"Great library!"}}}